adnammit/media-client/README.md

 * check out [this api](https://rapidapi.com/movie-of-the-night-movie-of-the-night-default/api/streaming-availability) to supply streaming availability
 * improve streaming info display -- make it mobile friendly
 * implement or remove poster preview
+* add user-defined lists
+* replace v-menus with temporary navigation drawers
+	- should filter/sort open on right side?
+	- dynamic button text for filters doesn't work
+	- temporary doesn't work for the nav-drawer, or only works once?
+* sticky filter bar

 ## Type Support for `.vue` Imports in TS